- Choose Carefully

 They also charge you a minimum amount fee if the invoice amount is not at a certain number.

-You will either pay the minimum fee or the factoring fee (whichever is higher).
+You will pay the APR and the factoring fee (whichever is higher).

 You will be charged a monthly maintenance fee.

 They even charge you a funding fee.

 You will pay a fee to access your online portal.

 These are just a few.

 Their 1% factoring fee on a $100 invoice can cost you over 10%.
 They will never tell you this upfront because they know you will go with another company.
 This type of factoring company would normally approve you for a 100K credit line and then charge you a 10% fee to terminate the agreement.
 They try to lowball their fees to get you to sign their agreement then make the termination fee so high that you have no choice but to stay when you find out what the true cost is.